-^{}Elham Daadmehr, University of Naples Federico II; e-mail: elham.daadmehr@unina.it
+\Elham Daadmehr, University of Padua; e-mail: elham.daadmehr@unipd.it

-[†]Warm thanks to Marco Pagano, Josef Zechner, Antonio Acconcia, Daniele Massacci, Lorenzo Pandolfi, Giovanni Walter Puopolo, and participants at the International Risk Management Conference (IRMC2023), the Research Symposium on Finance and Economics (Krea University, RSFE2023), 64^a Riunione Scientifica Annuale of the Societa Italiana di Economia (SIE-RSA2023), the 45th Eurasia Business and Economics Society Conference (EBES2023), seminars at the University of Padova (dSEA), the University of Naples Federico II (DiSES) and the Centre for Studies in Economics and Finance (CSEF).
-Especial gratitude to the UNINA for providing data and research facilities; and to WU-VGSF for the visiting opportunity in 2021 and for providing I/B/E/S forecasts data from Refinitiv-Eikon (Thomson Reuters).
+&lt;sup>†Warm thanks to Marco Pagano, Josef Zechner, Antonio Acconcia, Daniele Massacci, Lorenzo Pandolfi, Giovanni Walter Puopolo, and participants at FMA European Conference 2024 (Doctoral Consortium), the International Risk Management Conference (IRMC2023), the Research Symposium on Finance and Economics (Krea University, RSFE2023), $64^a$ Riunione Scientifica Annuale, Societa Italiana di Economia (SIE-RSA2023), the 45th Eurasia Business and Economics Society Conference (EBES2023), seminars at the University of Padua (dSEA), the University of Naples Federico II (DiSES), and the Centre for Studies in Economics and Finance (CSEF).
+Especial gratitude to the UNINA for providing data and research facilities; and to the Vienna University of Economics and Business (WU-VGSF) for the visiting opportunity in 2021 and for providing I/B/E/S forecasts data from Refinitiv-Eikon (Thomson Reuters) and WRDS database.